 A modern city with an old town at its heart, a place for strolling, sitting in cafés, and admiring the historical ruins.

-Cross back into the republic at Agios Nikolaos, drive around the Kokkinochoria (red villages), and drop into the Cultural Centre of Occupied Famagusta to take a look at Varosha from the other side.
+Cross back into the republic at Strovilia, drive around the Kokkinochoria (red villages), and drop into the Cultural Centre of Occupied Famagusta to view the ruins of Varosha on the outskirts of Gazimağusa, a ghost town abandoned since the invasion of 1974.

 With an airport second in importance only to Larnaka, Pafos is the best place to start a tour of the west.
 Don’t miss the town’s spectacular UNESCO-listed Roman mosaics, important early Christian remains, eerie Tombs of the Kings or, just to the southeast, the ruins of Palaipafos and pretty Petra tou Romiou, birthplace of Aphrodite.